0rhanbayrak/Tucker-iRFFT/README.md

  -Built a GPU passthrough JupyterHub server for experiments.

-📊 Memory Size Comparison
+📊 Memory Size Comparison:

  During the project, we tracked how the dataset size evolved through each step of the pipeline.

  -Original dataset	~342 MB	Raw images loaded into memory as float64 tensors